decentral1se/tasty-discover/README.md

 This package is largely based on the good work of other Haskellers.
 See the details [in a section below](https://github.com/lwm/tasty-discover/#standing-on-the-shoulders-of-other-haskellers).

-### Status
-So far, this package is only a hackage candidate.
-I'd like to see that change shortly but for now, to use this package in your projects, you'll need to get it from Github.
-See the [installation section][installdiscover] for more details.

 ### The rules are simple

   - Cabal test suite `main-is` must point to a file with the necessary GHC preprocessor line. (see below)